merakigenart/meraki-js-sdk/README.md

 See [below](#the-script-class) for more information on creating the `Script` class implementation.

 #### Requirements

-Your script size, in total, may not exceed 60kb unminified.
+- Total submission size may not exceed 60kb unminified and uncompressed.
+This includes both `Script.js` and `ScriptTraits.js` combined.
+- Meraki does not accept minified or obfuscated submissions.
+- Scripts must pass all Meraki automated checks.

 ### Creating A Project